Where to watch Quiet on Set in the UK

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Where to watch Nickelodeon documentary Quiet on Set in the UK – and the new bonus episode
+The Quiet on Set bonus episode has been released - here’s how to watch now

-The docuseries has made waves after it began premiering last week, with a fifth bonus episode coming this April
+The docuseries has made waves after it began premiering last month, with a fifth bonus episode out now

 In the late 1990s to the mid-2000s, Nickelodeon reigned supreme as the premier destination for kids’ TV, churning out one hit show after another – from All That and The Amanda Show to Drake & Josh, Zoey 101, iCarly and Victorious.